pvasudev-mw/matlab-web-app-server-on-aws/README.md

 The default MATLAB Web App Server deployment template deploys a network license manager to manage MATLAB Web App Server licenses.

-The template for using an exisitng VPC for deployment provides an option to either deploy a network license manager or use a network license manager that has already been deployed.
+The template for using an existing VPC for deployment provides an option to either deploy a network license manager or use a network license manager that has already been deployed.
 For details, see [How Do I Use An Existing VPC to Deploy MATLAB Web App Server?](#how-do-i-use-an-existing-vpc-to-deploy-matlab-web-app-server).

 # Prepare Your AWS Account
 1. If you do not have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.